 - Nevertheless, the French courts have indicated that the annulment of an arbitral award is not a ground in French law to refuse the execution of the arbitration award.

-But whereas the international award, which is not attached to any state legal order, is a decision of international justice whose regularity is examined in the light of the rules applicable in the country where its recognition and execution are requested; that pursuant to Article VII of the New York Convention of 10 January 1958, Rena Holding was entitled to present in France the award made in London on 10 April 2001 in accordance with the Arbitration Convention and the Regulations of the IGPA, and founded to avail itself of the provisions of the French law of international arbitration, which does not provide for the annulment of the award in its country of origin as a ground for refusal of recognition and enforcement of the award rendered abroad
+But given that the international award, which is not attached to any state legal order, is an international court decision, the lawfulness of which is examined with regard to the rules applicable in the country where its recognition and enforcement are requested; that pursuant to Article VII of the New York Convention of January 10, 1958, the company Rena Holding was admissible to present in France the award rendered in London on April 10, 2001 in accordance with the arbitration agreement and the rules of IGPA, and founded to avail itself of the provisions of French law on international arbitration, which does not provide for the annulment of the award in its country of origin as a cause for refusal of recognition and enforcement of the award rendered abroad

 Of course, the execution of the 2001 arbitral award makes it impossible to enforce the 2003 award at the same time: this last sentence can not have any effect in France.